asibahi/asibahi.github.io/content/thoughts/Linebreaking/index.md

 4. Find the sum of all the boxes' widths.
 And find the number of the glue characters.
 5. Calculate the sum of all boxes and glue widths, with the glue at the maximum width per space character.
 If it is *less* than the desired width return an `Error::LineTooLoose`.
 6. Repeat with the glue at the minimum width per space character.
 If it *more* than the desired width return an `Error::LineTooTight`.
-7. Now do it with the glue at the ideal (font given) width per space character. *This* width, and its difference from the given line width (in the function input) is what is used to caulcate the line's `cost`.
+7. Now do it with the glue at the ideal (font given) width per space character. *This* width, and its difference from the given line width (in the function input) is what is used to calculate the line's `cost`.
-8. Simple arithmatic should tell what the glue size for this line is.
+8. Simple arithmetic should tell what the glue size for this line is.

 ### Pseudocode